tytydraco/yessleep/out/My_Dad_inspired_by_the_Las_Vegas_sphere_built_a_similar_sphere_in_our_backyard_Now_the_government_is_investigating_us.md

 "Please come with us.
 We're heading to your backyard."

-We followed the agents out into the backyard, where the sphere was showing a view below the sea with what looked like torn pieces of metal floating up towards the surface.
-I explained to the agents why the sphere was there and the reason my Dad wanted to build it.
-The agents looked at the sphere without saying a word.
-Then, a man in a black suit walked by and spoke to a nearby man in blue.
+I picked up my gun, then we followed the agents out into the backyard.
+The sphere was showing a view below the sea with what looked like torn pieces of flesh floating up towards the surface.
+I shuddered.
+Knowing that's what my Dad's sphere wanted to happen to me, and that somehow, it was real, I, in a very shaky tone, explained to the agents why the sphere was there and the reason my Dad wanted to build it.
+The agents watched the sphere.
+Some flesh was thrown up against the screen, inspiring a pit in my stomach.
+I pointed my gun at the sphere, vowing to shoot it if it moved.
+It likes to threaten me, but I can and will defend myself.

+As I watched the sphere, a man in a black suit walked by and spoke to a nearby man in blue.

 "This is an interesting one."

-"Yeah, let's give this family a copy of the address sheet."
+"Yeah.
+This one's been taken over and is attempting to consume and torture people.
+Let's give this family a copy of the address sheet."

 "I gave my last copy to a woman who was running from LAT guys last week.
 I need to get some more."